Emerging Market Task Forces

 Over 20 faculty members, led by Volkan Topalli, associate professor of Criminal Justice & Criminology, work to advance student mobility and collaborative research with key Turkish universities.
 Expanding study abroad opportunities for Georgia State students and establishing innovative programs to welcome Turkish faculty and scholars to Georgia State are key priorities.
 In fact, nearly 110 Georgia State students have studied in Turkey over the past three years.
 With long-established connections to international companies in Turkey, such as Coca-Cola, Georgia State faculty and students have the opportunity to collaborate both at home and beyond.

-The task forces also will coordinate public events spotlighting their respective countries for International Month, October 24-November 22, 2013, in celebration of Georgia State’s Centennial.
+The task forces also will coordinate public events spotlighting their respective countries for International Education Week, November 17 – 21, 2014.
 They will consult university and greater Atlanta resources, including Consuls General, guest lecturers, friendship and business organizations, and technical experts, to develop interesting and engaging events for the Georgia State community.

 Dr. Liu considers the task forces an important step in achieving Goal 5 of the Strategic Plan.
 “I am greatly encouraged by the enthusiasm of our faculty who are willing to contribute their time, experience, and expertise to help Georgia State reach out to our strategic countries through these task forces.”